Close search results

 DifficultyDifficulty

-We haven’t documented any accessibility features for Difficulty in Mario vs. Donkey Kong which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
-The following games are similar to Mario vs. Donkey Kong, and offer accessibility features for Difficulty:
+We've documented 2 accessibility features for Difficulty in Mario vs. Donkey Kong which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Getting StartedGetting Started